andrscrrn/tumblr-lks-downldr/README.md

-TumblrFavesDownldr
+TumblrLksDownldr
 ==================

-A simple node.js script that allow users to backup their Tumblr favorites.
+A simple node.js script that allow users to backup their Tumblr likes.

 How to use